“Confident performance isn’t an elusive feat but involves knowledge and skills that any musician can learn.”

 As a result, they can trust in their abilities and enjoy sharing music – the energy of being on stage fuels rather than impairs their creativity.

 In contrast, underprepared musicians – or those who are ambivalent about or have little experience with performing – rightfully become uneasy about how their performances will go.

-For example, if musicians commit to appear on professional-grade concert series yet are unaccustomed to performing under pressure, or if they choose music that’s over their heads, then they should be concerned.
+For example, if musicians commit to appear on high-level concert series but are unaccustomed to performing under pressure, or if they choose music that’s over their heads, then they should be concerned.

 Confronting Your Fears: An Exercise

 Regardless of whether musicians’ on-stage problems arise due to technical or psychological factors, by bringing their fears into the open, aspiring performers can embark on the path toward fearlessness.

 So, to help you become the artistic performer that you’re meant to be, I offer the following exercise.